kheller18/data-structures-algorithms/questions/React.md

           }
           ```

-41. How to perform automatic redirect after login?
+41. How do you perform automatic redirect after login?
     + The React-router package will provide the component `<Redirect>` in React Router.
 Rendering of a `<Redirect>` component will navigate to a newer location.
 In the history stack, the current location will be overridden by the new location just like the server-side redirects.
       ```
       import React, { Component } from 'React'